Our knowledge of orthopaedics. Your best health.

 • Puffiness or tenderness to the touch in this area

-Your doctor will examine your knee and talk to you about your symptoms.
+To see whether you have pes anserine bursitis or a different condition, your doctor will examine your knee and talk to you about your symptoms.

 Treatment of pes anserine bursitis is almost entirely non-operative.